 Corrective Action: The applicant can overcome an objection on the specification of goods or services by requesting to correct trademark application by filing a request on form TM -16.

-In case, same or similar earlier trademarks of different trademark owner are found on records in respect of the same or similar description of goods or services; then an objection is raised as follows:
+In case, same or similar earlier trademarks of different trademark owner are found on records in respect of same or similar description of goods or services, then an objection is raised as follows:

 “The trademark applied for registration is not registrable under Section 11(1) of the Trade Marks Act 1999 since identical or similar marks in respect of identical or similar description of goods or services are there on records and because of such identity or similarity of marks and goods or services there exists a likelihood of confusion on the part of the public.”